Short expressions of permutations as products and cryptanalysis of the Algebraic Eraser: Membership search in generic permutation groups

+In Problem \ref{randsp}, \emph{short} could mean of polynomial length, or of length manageable by the given computational power as explained above.
+In any case, the length is the number of letters in the expression, and not the length of a compressed version of the expression.
+This limitation comes from the intended application, where elements of the infinite monoid require storage space which grows with multiplication, and circumventing this problem by performing one $\star$ multiplication for each letter in the word makes it impossible to square in a single operation.
+If the word is too long (e.g., of the form $a^{(2^{64})}$ for a single generator $a$), the second phase of the attack becomes infeasible.

+Much work was carried out on this problem, by Babai, Beals, Hetyei, Hayes, Kantor, Lubotzky, Seress, and others (see \cite{BHKL90, BabiBealsSeress04, BabaiHayes05} and references therein).
+The works of Babai, Beals, Hayes, and Seress \cite{BabaiHayes05, BabiBealsSeress04} imply that there is a Las Vegas algorithm for Problem \ref{randsp}, producing expressions of length $n^7(\log n)^{O(1)}$.
+This remarkable result solves our problem for moderately small values of $n$.
+However, for $n\ge 128$, the resulting expression is too long to be practical.
+Our algorithm may be viewed as a (substantial) heuristic simplification of the algorithms induced by their works.

-\iflong A classical result of Dixon \cite{Dixon69} tells that two random elements of $S_n$, almost always generates $A_n$ (if all generators are even permutations) or $S_n$ (otherwise).
+A classical result of Dixon \cite{Dixon69} tells that two random elements of $S_n$, almost always generates $A_n$ (if all generators are even permutations) or $S_n$ (otherwise).
 Babai proved that getting $A_n$ or $S_n$ happens in probability $1-1/n+O(1/n^2)$ \cite{Babai89}.
 Moreover, experiments show that this probability is very close to $1-1/n$ even for small $n$, i.e., the $O(1/n^2)$ is negligible also for small $n$.
+This generalizes to arbitrary $k$, as follows.

+\begin{thm}[Dixon] The asymptotic probability that $k$ random elements of $S_n$ generate $A_n$ or $S_n$ is roughly $1-n^{-k+1}$. \end{thm} Since we do not know of a reference for a proof, we include a proof, suggested to us by Dixon. \bpf[Proof of Theorem \ref{BD}] In Section 4 of \cite{Dixon05} it is shown that the probability that $k$ random permutations generate a transitive group is roughly $1-n^{-k+1}$.

+The proof of Lemma 2 in \cite{Dixon69} can be modified to show that the proportion of pairs $(x,y)$ with $x,y\in S_n$ which are contained in an imprimitive group (not necessarily generating the imprimitive group) is at most $2^{-n/4}$.
+Hence, the proportion of $k$-tuples contained in an imprimitive group is bounded by $2^{-n/4}$ for all $k>1$.

-In particular, the probability that $k$ random permutations do not generate $A_n$ or $S_n$ is (overestimated by) at most $n^{-k/2}$, which is small for large $n$ and negligible for large $k$.
+Theorem 2.8 of Babai's paper \cite{Babai89} states that the probability that $k$ random permutations generate a primitive group different from $A_n$ or $S_n$ is smaller than $(n^{\sqrt{n}}/n!)^{k-1}$ (generalizing his theorem when $k = 2$), which is exponentially small. \epf

 Given that we obtain $A_n$ or $S_n$, the probability of the former case is $2^{-k}$.
 However, since $k=2$ is of classical interest, we do not neglect this case.

-Thus, for randomly chosen permutations Problem \ref{randsp} reduces (with a small loss in probability) to the following one. \else A result of Babai \cite{Babai89} tells that two random elements of $S_n$, generates $A_n$ or $S_n$ with probability $1-1/n+O(1/n^2)$.
-Our problem thus reduces to the following. \fi
+Thus, for randomly chosen permutations Problem \ref{randsp} reduces (with a small loss in probability) to the following one.

 \begin{prob} \mbox{} \be \item Given random $s,s_1,\ldots ,s_k\in A_n$, express $s$ as a short product of elements from $\{s_1,\ldots ,s_k\}^{\pm 1}$. \item Given random $s,s_1,\ldots ,s_k\in S_n$ with some $s_i\notin A_n$, express $s$ as a short product of elements from $\{s_1,\ldots ,s_k\}^{\pm 1}$. \ee \end{prob}